onty/blog-content/content/Java/webservices-with-spring.md

 Ok, the webservice client is done, now it's time to develop the database persistence part.
 I'm using Ibatis.
 Ibatis is cool, and I prefer this to hibernate if we need to do the complex query.
 In telco apps, there are no such simple query, right ? also, we need to be ready if someday the query changed, new field added, depends on requirement.

 The database persistence done.
 Now, create the ant script to run this module, since I had lots of CLASSPATH to include.
 I can't put it all in bash script and change all the path when it's moved out to production.
-So, this is my ant script :

-run

-5000

-172800000

 And that's it, I'm done.